3V1LXD/ROT/README.md

 3. After connecting your physical controller and enabling the addon, run the script.
 The script will emulate a second virtual Xbox 360 controller, allowing the script to control character abilities.

-By connecting your physical controller before running the script, you ensure that World of Warcraft detects it as the first controller, allowing you to retain full control over character movement.
-Otherwise, controller movement will be disabled while the script is running and an MNK must be used to move the character.
+By connecting your physical controller before running the script, you ensure that your game detects it as the first controller, allowing you to retain full control over character movement.
+Otherwise, your game may disable controller movement while the script is running as it has taken 1st position and a MNK must be used to move the character while the script is running.

 ## Usage